Carbon sequestration: Agriculture

 Compared to natural vegetation, cropland soils are depleted in soil organic carbon (SOC).
-When a soil is converted from natural land or semi-natural land, such as forests, woodlands, grasslands, steppes and savannas, the SOC content in the soil reduces by about 30–40%.
-This loss is due to the removal of plant material containing carbon, in terms of harvests.
-When the land use changes, the carbon in the soil will either increase or decrease, this change will continue until the soil reaches a new equilibrium.
+When soil is converted from natural land or semi-natural land, such as forests, woodlands, grasslands, steppes, and savannas, the SOC content in the soil reduces by about 30–40%.
+This loss is due to harvesting, as plants contain carbon.
+When land use changes, the carbon in the soil will either increase or decrease, and this change will continue until the soil reaches a new equilibrium.
 Deviations from this equilibrium can also be affected by variated climate.

 The decreasing of SOC content can be counteracted by increasing the carbon input.
-This can be done with several strategies, e.g. leave harvest residues on the field, use manure as fertiliser or include perennial crops in the rotation.
-Perennial crops have a larger below ground biomass fraction, which increases the SOC content.
+This can be done with several strategies, e.g. leave harvest residues on the field, use manure as fertilizer, or include perennial crops in the rotation.
+Perennial crops have a larger below-ground biomass fraction, which increases the SOC content.

 Perennial crops reduce the need for tillage and thus help mitigate soil erosion, and may help increase soil organic matter.
 Globally, soils are estimated to contain >8,580 gigatons of organic carbon, about ten times the amount in the atmosphere and much more than in vegetation.

 Researchers have found that rising temperatures can lead to population booms in soil microbes, converting stored carbon into carbon dioxide.
 In laboratory experiments heating soil, fungi-rich soils released less carbon dioxide than other soils.

-Modification of agricultural practices is a recognized method of carbon sequestration as soil can act as an effective carbon sink offsetting as much as 20% of 2010 carbon dioxide emissions annually.
-(See No-till farming).
-Restoration of organic farming and earthworms may entirely offset CO2 annual carbon excess of 4 Gt per year and drawdown the residual atmospheric excess.
-(See Compost).

-Carbon emission reduction methods in agriculture can be grouped into two categories: reducing and/or displacing emissions and enhancing carbon removal from the atmosphere.
-Some of these reductions involve increasing the efficiency of farm operations (e.g. more fuel-efficient equipment) while some involve interruptions in the natural carbon cycle.
-Also, some effective techniques (such as the elimination of stubble burning) can negatively impact other environmental concerns (increased herbicide use to control weeds not destroyed by burning).

-As enforcement of forest protection may not sufficiently address the drivers behind deforestation – the largest of which being the production of beef in the case of the Amazon rainforest – it may also need policies.
-These could effectively ban and/or progressively discourage deforestation-associated trade via e.g. product information requirements, satellite monitoring like the Global Forest Watch, related eco-tariffs, and product certifications.

-Urban lawns

-Urban lawns can store significant amounts of carbon.
-The amount stored increases over time from the most recent disturbance (e.g. house construction).
+Following carbon dioxide (CO2) absorption from the atmosphere, plants deposit organic matter into the soil.
+This organic matter, derived from decaying plant material and root systems, is rich in carbon compounds.
+Microorganisms in the soil break down this organic matter, and in the process, some of the carbon becomes further stabilized in the soil as humus - a process known as humification.